pnp/powershell/documentation/Get-PnPTeamsChannelFilesFolder.md

 **Required Permissions**

-  * Microsoft Graph API : One of Group.Read.All
+  * Microsoft Graph API : Group.Read.All

 Gets the metadata for the location where the files of a channel are stored.